Serchland/Prism-WPF-Honeys/README.md

 4. Step 4: CustomRegionAdapter Demo.
 5. Step 5: Shell configured and controls added.
 Try to navigate yourself!
 6. Step 6: Navigation and creation of the navigation tree...
 But Houston we have a problem can you solve it? :-)
 7. Step 7: Fixed navigation problems with ribbonTabs and connection of the navigation tree with the list in the mail project.
-Do you want to implement it in Calendars and contacts?
+Do you want to implement it in Calendars and Contacts?

 This repository is under construction, please check it from time to time for the latest updates.